TeachBooks/deploy-book-workflow/README.md

 ## Book Build

 The Jupyter Book is built using the TeachBooks Python package `teachbooks`, which is a wrapper around the `jupyter-book` command line tool that makes it easier to customize the build and deploy workflow.
-The package is documented at [teachbooks.readthedocs.io/](https://teachbooks.readthedocs.io/) for those interested in the package implementation and API; for those interested in a higher level overview and how-to, see the [package overview page in the TeachBooks Manual](https://teachbooks.io/manual/features/overview.html#teachbooks-python-package).
+The package is documented at [teachbooks.readthedocs.io/](https://teachbooks.readthedocs.io/) for those interested in the package implementation and API; for those interested in a higher level overview and how-to, see the [package overview page](https://teachbooks.io/manual/features/teachbooks_intro.html).

 By default the book is built using the following command: